The Ultimate Guide To Writing Incredible HeadlinesBy Reb Carlson February 7th, 2012

 A headline might be the most important part of a blog post.
 It’s the first impression an article makes on prospective readers and is the determining factor of whether they bother to read it or not.
 In fact, eight out of 10 people read headline copy, but only two out of 10 read the rest of a post, according to Copyblogger.

 Once you get used to cranking out awesome headlines, though, we’d bargain to say that it’s almost second nature.
 At least, we’re pretty sure the folks at The Huffington Post have mastered the art of headline writing.
 The publication’s provocative headlines have helped it boost traffic and become one of the most visited sites on the Internet.
 So, what’s the secret?
-Here are some starter tips:
+Here are some headline writing tips to start:

 - The Huffington Post uses sensational headlines that are hard to believe, so you click through to the read the article.